-By James Johnatakis, Transition Engineer, Taos
+By James Johnatakis – Transition Engineer

 Ask yourself, are you happy at work?
 Really, are you happy at work or are you just putting in your time before you leave?
 Do you truly look forward to work, or do you dread the idea of getting back into the grind?
 Or do you find yourself somewhere in-between?

 A few weeks ago, I was on my way to the office and I stopped by my local convenience store.
-In passing I asked the counter clerk how she was doing.
-She said “Oh, I can’t wait for my shift to be over”.
+In passing, I asked the counter clerk how she was doing.
+She said, “Oh, I can’t wait for my shift to be over”.
 This off-the-cuff comment set me aback.
 I did not expect it, but it did cause me to ponder…why am I happy to spend my day at work while others are not?

 Would it surprise you to know that happiness at work is largely up to you?
 I am sure many reading this would say otherwise, but it is my strong belief that being happy at work is a choice and there are studies that back me up.
 Look at your own work history.
 What does it tell you?
-Have you been mostly happy or unhappy at your jobs?
+Have you been mostly happy or unhappy with your jobs?
 When you are miserable, what was your attitude?
 Conversely, what was your attitude when you enjoyed your work?
 Can we look at your own work history and say it is you that has the most influence over your happiness at work?

 Here are 5 ways that help me be happier at work: